 Continuing up Knocknarea mountain, purple heather blooms and peat is soft underfoot in places.
 Expect to see black face mountain sheep grazing happily, wild orchids such as the early purple orchid or the marsh orchid and delicate Irish bog cotton blowing in the wind.
 It really is very pretty!
 The wild flora of this Sligo mountain adds to the incredible and precious Biodiversity that exists here.

 The views from the top are incredible.
-From Queen Maeve’s grave, the huge stone mound/cairn that rises before you, you can see the whole of Sligo Bay and Harbour and table-top Benbulben Mountain to the north.
+From Queen Maeve’s grave, the huge stone mound/cairn that rises before you, you can see Coney Island, Sligo Bay and Harbour and Benbulben Mountain to the north.
 This is a photographer’s dream.
-As we descend, gorgeous coastal and mountainous views will inspire you and you can say hi to the sheep grazing in the heather.
-Auriel will serve tea/coffee and treats al fresco after the hike.
+As we descend, gorgeous coastal and mountainous views will inspire you and you can say hi to the sheep grazing.

 Carrowmore Megalithic Tombs

 Once we are down from the mountain, we continue by car to the nearby Carrowmore Tombs.
 Auriel will then take you through the site explaining the incredible archaeology and history here.
 You can then browse at your leisure afterwards in the Carrowmore visitor centre. *A small entry fee is required at Carrowmore.